 Central American Migration Crisis Background 4 WAYS OF RESPONDING How Can You Help Unaccompanied Children?
-6 How Can I Advocate?: Meeting With Your Legislators During August Recess 7 Making Your Voice Heard At Town Halls 11 Introducing Local Resolutions of Welcome In Your Community 12 Writing An Op-Ed Letter to Your Local Newspaper 14 Sample Letter To Congress 15 ADDITIONAL RESOURCES Why are people fleeing Central America now?
+6 How Can I Advocate?
+Meeting With Your Legislators 7 Making Your Voice Heard at Candidate Events 11 Introducing Local Resolutions of Welcome In Your Community 12 Writing An Op-Ed Letter to Your Local Newspaper 14 Sample Letter To Congress 15 ADDITIONAL RESOURCES Why are people fleeing Central America now?
 16 Myths and Facts Behind Increasing Migration from Central America 20 Interfaith Letter signed by 300+ Organizations to Congress and the 22 Administration Letter from Fr.
-Tom Smolich, S.J. to Speaker John Boehner 28 Real stories of Central American Children & Families Grappling with Violence 30 Prayer for Migrants, Refugees and Asylum Seekers 36 Prayers of Intention for Migrants, Refugees and Asylum Seekers 38 Quotes from Pope Francis on Migrants and Refugees 40
+Tom Smolich, SJ to Speaker John Boehner, 31-32 28 Real stories of Central American Children & Families Grappling with Violence 30 Prayer for Migrants, Refugees and Asylum Seekers 36 Prayers of Intention for Migrants, Refugees and Asylum Seekers 38 Quotes from Pope Francis on Migrants and Refugees 40